alexanderdibenedetto/trustkit-net-bindings/README.md

 https://github.com/datatheorem/TrustKit-Android

 # Usage
 The basic interface for this library is to override the HttpMessageHandler on a System.Net.Http.HttpClient constructor with a TrustKit enhanced version.
-Use any dependency service you want, the following example uses the built in Xamarin.Forms dependency service.
+Use any dependency service you want, the following example uses the built in MAUI dependency service.
 This builds the platform specific http message handler for any http clients needed in the shared code library.

 ```
 IHttpMessageHandlerFactory httpMessageHandlerFactory = DependencyService.Resolve<IHttpMessageHandlerFactory>();